milenakapralova/socraticmodels/blogpost.md

 - *Learning-based metric*.
 We used one learning-based metric, specifically the BERT score, which is a method exploiting the pretrained BERT embeddings.
 Once the final embeddings for each of the words in ground truth and generated captions are obtained, an n-squared computation is performed by calculating similarity for each of the words from ground truth to each of the words in the generated caption.
 Most similar word from reference to the ground truth one is found and precision and recall are calculated for each model [21].

-### 2.2 Chain-of-Thought and Visual Question Answering
+### 2.2 Chain-of-Thought Reasoning and Visual Question Answering

 #### 2.2.1 Model
-The pipeline for CoT & VQA tasks is illustrated in the snippet below.
-It partially mimics the captioning pipeline.
-However, we used the GPT-3.5 turbo version (i.e., ChatGPT) as the LM since the reasoning tasks are more complex than the captioning task and hence require a more powerful model.
+The pipeline for chain-of-thought reasoning (CoTR) & visual question-answering (VQA) tasks is illustrated in the snippet below.
+It partially mimics the captioning pipeline; however, we used the GPT-3.5 turbo version (i.e., ChatGPT) as the LM since the reasoning tasks are more complex than the captioning task and hence require a more powerful model.
 In the 1st stage, we extracted information from the image $I$ by prompting CLIP to ground the image context to a text summary $C_I$ , which was then fed as an input prompt to the LM, which finally generated the output.
-In the zero-shot CoT tasks, the prompt $P$ consisted of the question $Q$, choices $MC$, text context $C_T$ and image context $C_I$.
-We also appended the phrase ”Let’s think step by step...” ($S_{COT}$) to the prompt, which has been shown to elicit CoT reasoning [5] - the desired rationale $R$ (reasoning steps) and answer $A$.
-In the few-shot CoT task, the prompt $P$ was composed by first creating solved examples $E$ (question prompt + solution), and then concatenating the prompt for the zero-shot task.
-Example CoT tasks (zero-shot & few-shot) are shown in the result section below.
-For the zero-shot VQA task, the input prompt $P$ was identical to the zero-shot CoT task but the final sentence $S_{COT}$ was omitted.
-In this way, the desired output was the answer $A$ in the form of a single choice.
-In contrast to this, the few-shot VQA task appended a solved example $E$ to the initial prompt.
+In the zero-shot CoTR task, the prompt $P$ consists of the question $Q$, choices $MC$, text context $C_T$ and image context $C_I$ .
+We also appended the phrase ”Let’s think step by step...” ($S_{COT}$) to the prompt, which has been shown to elicit CoT reasoning [5], and the desired output was the rationale $R$ (reasoning steps) and answer $A$.
+In the few-shot CoTR task, we composed the prompt $P$ by first creating solved examples $E$ (question prompt + solution), and then concatenating the prompt for the zero-shot task.
+For the zero-shot VQA task, the input prompt $P$ was identical to the zero-shot CoT task but the final sentence $S_{COT}$ was omitted, while the desired output was the answer $A$ (single choice).
+In the few-shot VQA task we also appended a solved example $E$ to the initial prompt.
+Example CoTR tasks (zero-shot & few-shot) are shown in the result section below.

 **Algorithm: Reasoning with Socratic models**